solliancenet/Solliance_AI_Led_business_process_automation/Whiteboard design session/WDS trainer guide - AI-led business process automation.md

 1. What Azure service do you recommend for the creation of reports to visualize data extracted from the claims forms?

     Power BI is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.
-Your data may be an Excel spreadsheet, or a collection of cloud-based and on-premises hybrid data warehouses.
-Power BI lets you easily connect to your data sources, visualize and discover what's important, and share that with anyone or everyone you want.
+The data can be sourced from a variety of cloud-based services, such as Azure Storage and Cosmos DB.

 *Audio Transcription and translation*